ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

    git push -u origin <new branch name>

-Creating a Pull Request
+Creating a pull request
 -----------------------
-Once you have tested your branch locally, create a pull-request (PR) and target your merge to ``main``.
-This will automatically run CI testing and verify that your changes will work across all supported platforms.
-For detailed procedural information, see `Creating a pull request
+Once you have tested your branch locally, create a pull request (PR) and target your merge to ``main``.
+This automatically runs CI testing and verifies that your changes work across all supported platforms.
+For procedural information, see `Creating a pull request
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_
 in the GitHub documentation.

-After you submit your pull request, someone from the PyAnsys development team will review your code to verify that it meets the :ref:`Packaging Style`, :ref:`Coding Style`, and :ref:`Documentation Style`.
+After you submit your PR, someone from the PyAnsys development team reviews your code to verify that it meets the :ref:`Packaging style`, :ref:`Coding style`, and :ref:`Documentation style`.

-Once your code is approved, if you have write permission, you may merge the PR and then delete the PR branch.
-If you don't have write permission, the reviewer or someone else with write permission will merge your PR and then delete your PR branch.
+Once your code is approved, if you have write permission, you can merge the PR and then delete the PR branch.
+If you don't have write permission, the reviewer or someone else with write permission must merge your PR and then delete your PR branch.

 .. admonition:: Always delete your PR branch after merging it into the main branch.

-   You can set up automatic deletion of branches in ``Settings -> General -> Pull Requests``.
+   You can set up automatic deletion of branches in **Settings -> General -> Pull Requests**.

 Using GitHub CLI
 ----------------
-Because developers find not leaving their terminals useful when working in projects, `GitHub CLI <https://cli.github.com/>`_ was devised.
+Because developers do not like leaving their terminals when working in projects, GitHub offers a `command-line interface (CLI) <https://cli.github.com/>`_.

-This program allows you to interact with most of the features available in the web version of Github.
-For a full list of available commands, see the `official GitHub CLI manual <https://cli.github.com/manual/gh>`_.
+This program allows you to interact with most of the features available in the web version of GitHub.
+For available commands, see the `official GitHub CLI manual <https://cli.github.com/manual/gh>`_.